kennethsible/mkvpriority/README.md

 ```

 > [!NOTE]
-> This will use the default `config.toml` inside the Docker image.
+> This will use the default `config.toml` inside the image.
+See below for using a custom config.

 ### Use a Custom Config

+You can specify your own preferences by creating a custom TOML config that defines track filters by name and assigns scores by property.
 To override the default config, use a bind mount:

 ```bash
 docker run --rm \